 Client Credentials Flow

-The Client Credentials Flow can be only used by a confidential server-side client that accesses Space on behalf of itself.
+The Client Credentials Flow can be used by a server-side application that accesses Space on behalf of itself, for example, a chatbot.

-The client should make a request to the token endpoint
+The application should make a request to the token endpoint

 <Space service URL>/oauth/token by adding the following parameters to the entity-body of HTTP request in the